rgriff23/btw/README.md

 ___

-A package for running BayesTraits from R.
+A package for running BayesTraitsV2 from R.

 ___